Informative Goodness-of-Fit for Multivariate Distributions: Inference and model selection

 In order to grasp further insights on the deviations of $G$ from $F$, it is worth constructing adequate confidence bands.
-This can be done, while accounting for post-selection adjustments, as in Corollary \ref{naive2}. \begin{corollary} Denote with $\widehat{d}_{(K*)}$ the estimator of $d(\bm{u})$ selected via \eqref{BIC}, and denote with $SE_0\bigl[\widehat{d}_{(K^*)}(\bm{u})\bigl]$ its standard error under $H_0$.
-Valid (post-selection adjusted) $(1-\alpha)\%$ confidence regions, under $H_0$ in \eqref{test0}, are
+This can be done, while accounting for post-selection adjustments, as in Corollary \ref{naive2}. \begin{corollary} Denote with $\widehat{d}_{(K^*)}$ the estimator of $d(\bm{u})$ selected via \eqref{BIC}, and let $SE_0\bigl[\widehat{d}_{(K^*)}(\bm{u})\bigl]$ be its standard error under $H_0$.
+Moreover, assume that,